gta-chaos-mod/Trilogy-ASI-Script/README.md

 ## How do I download the mod then?
 Head on over to the the `Releases` tab or [click here](https://github.com/gta-chaos-mod/asi-script/releases/latest).

-Installation is as simple as installing an ASI Loader (see previous section) and dropping the `.asi` file into either the `scripts` folder or into the game directory.
+Installation is as simple as installing an ASI Loader (see previous section) and copying all the files into your game directory.
+(So the `chaos_mod` folder, the `scripts` folder and the `.exe`)

 The `.exe` can be anywhere you want, as long as it has write permissions since it automatically saves the settings in a file called `config.cfg` in the same directory.